FullHuman/purgecss-docs/guides/next.md

 )
 ```

-See the page dedicated to the [Purgecss Webpack Plugin](../with-webpack.md) for more information.
+See the page dedicated to the [PurgeCSS Webpack Plugin](../with-webpack.md) for more information.